apexskier/cmd-shift-t-safari/README.md

 internet connection is down.
 For a similar reason, this extension requires global page access 😒.

-This is a quick (3 hour) project to play with Apple's Safari Extensions framework, so don't expect anything brilliant.
+This is a quick project to play with Apple's Safari Extensions framework, so don't expect anything brilliant.